maghoff/bart/README.md

     #[template = "hello_world.html"]

 `bart_derive` will read `hello_world.html` and use it to generate the template rendering code.
-The given file name is relative to your crate root.
+The given file name is relative to your crate root, so, for example, you have to specify `#[template = "src/hello_world.html"]` if you want your template to reside in the `src/` directory.

 It is also possible to specify the template inline with `template_string`: `#[template_string = "Hello {{name}}"]`.